Five Guns West: Filming

-The film marked the first time Corman worked with cinematographer Floyd Crosby, who would become one of the director's key collaborated. " “He needed a lot less coaching than a lot of other young directors," said Crosby.
+The film marked the first time Corman worked with cinematographer Floyd Crosby, who would become one of the director's key collaborators.
+"He needed a lot less coaching than a lot of other young directors," said Crosby.
 "He knew what he wanted, he worked fast, and it was fun.
-Suddenly we were a team.”
+Suddenly we were a team."
 Corman said Floyd "worked fast, which is important to me, and yet his stuff was always good.
-No matter how fast I moved, Floyd kept right up, and he could light a setup in 10–15 minutes flat, or even faster if need be, and we’d go.
-That’s unusual—lots of people are fast, but you don’t want to see the results.
-With Floyd, you didn’t have that problem.
+No matter how fast I moved, Floyd kept right up, and he could light a setup in 10–15 minutes flat, or even faster if need be, and we'd go.
+That's unusual—lots of people are fast, but you don't want to see the results.
+With Floyd, you didn't have that problem.
 Plus, he knew how to set up these really complicated dolly shots quickly.
-He was the best, and working with him was always a pleasure, professionally and personally.”
+He was the best, and working with him was always a pleasure, professionally and personally."

 Corman reportedly went over budget making the movie.
 Under the deal with ARC, Corman was responsible for all budget overages.
 In order to complete Five Guns West Corman obtained funds from the budget of one of his upcoming projects, a science fiction film then called The Unseen (which became The Beast with a Million Eyes).
 This meant that Corman would have to make the latter movie for less than $30,000.

 However Corman said Five Guns West "was a breakthrough for me.
 With almost no training or preparation whatsoever, I was literally learning how to direct on the job.
 It took me four or five of these training pictures to learn what a film school student knows when he graduates."

 Reception

-Box Office
+Box office

 Before the film had even been released, ARC assigned Corman to another Western, Apache Woman.
 According to Corman both films made a profit.

-Corman said the fact the film was in color helped put it in the top half of double bills through most of the US, although in some major cities in was a second feature.
+Corman said the fact the film was in color helped put it in the top half of double bills through most of the US, although in some major cities it was a second feature.